Request permission from the user so that Siri and Maps can communicate with your Intents app extension.

 To request authorization:

 Enable the Siri capability.
 Your iOS app or WatchKit extension must have the Siri capability enabled for authorization to succeed.
 For information about how to enable the Siri capability, see Creating an Intents App Extension.

 Configure your Info.plist file.
 Include the

 NSSirikey in your iOS app’s

 Infofile.
 The value for this key is a string that describes what information your app shares with SiriKit.
 For example, a workout app might set the value to the string “Workout information will be sent to Siri.”
 Inclusion of this key is required.

-When your app's authorization state is not determined, calling the
+When your app’s authorization state isn’t determined, calling the

 request method from your iOS app causes the system to prompt the user to authorize your app.
 The alert includes the usage description string you provided in the